 Before the arrival of Arab sailors and later Portuguese explorers in 1507, Mauritius was relatively unknown.
-The Portuguese established the island as a base, but it was not until the Dutch arrived in 1598 that the island was named Mauritius, and by 1638 the Dutch had settled there.
+The Portuguese established the island as a base, but it was not until the Dutch arrived in 1598 that the island was named Mauritius.
+And by 1638, the Dutch had settled there.
 France took control of the island in 1715, after the Dutch abandoned it, renaming it Isle de France.
 The island remained under French control for the most part, until the British raided the island in 1810, calling it Mauritius once again.

 Economy of Mauritius

 The economy of Mauritius is based heavily on tourism, as well as textiles, sugar, information technology, hospitality, and renewable energy.
-With its tropical weather and warm, clear waters, beautiful beaches and culture, Mauritius is a luxury vacation destination.
+With its tropical weather and warm, clear waters, beautiful beaches, and distinctive culture, Mauritius is a luxury vacation destination.
 The island does not have natural resources to support its economy, but it does have sources of renewable energy, including hydro, solar, and wind power.
 Mauritius consistently ranks as one of the highest economies in Africa.